 Governing Body - Message from the Chair

-Further information about our Governors, their role and responsibilites and statutory information can be found in the menu on the right hand side of this page.
+Further information about our governors, their role and responsibilities and statutory information can be found in the menu on the right hand side of this page.

 Governors are responsible for the strategic leadership of the school which means appointing the headteacher and working with the senior leadership team (SLT) to ensure clarity of vision and priorities including setting and modelling the culture, values and ethos.

 - A school which inspires confident learners who will leave Northfield with a really good level of knowledge, skills and experience to thrive in an ever changing world

 - A happy school and a happy community – one in which all staff and pupils feel safe, valued and motivated